rednafi/rednafi.com/content/go/interface_guards.md

 I love Go's implicit interfaces.
 While convenient, they can also introduce subtle bugs unless you're careful.
 Types expected to conform to certain interfaces can fluidly add or remove methods.
 The compiler will only complain if an identifier anticipates an interface, but is passed a type that doesn't implement that interface.
-However, you can statically check interface conformity at compile time with zero runtime overhead.
+However, there's another way you can statically check interface conformity at compile time with zero runtime overhead.
 Turns out, this was always buried in [Effective Go].
 Observe:

 ```go
 import "io"